thihara/rest-demo/README.md

   All the mandatory fields must be present for the request to succeed.
   * HTTP Method : `POST`
   * Rest URL : `/company`
-  * cURL example using _localhost_: `curl -X POST -d name="FCID" -d address="202,Mahason Road" -d city=“Kollupitiya” -d country="Sri Lanka" -d owners="Json Smith" -d owners="Jackson Smith" localhost:8080/company`
+  * cURL example using _localhost_: `curl -H "Content-Type: application/json" -X POST -d '{"id":null,"name":"ISA","address":"175A, Greenpath","city":"Bambalapitiya","country":"Sri Lanka","email":"thihara@yahoo.com","phoneNumber":"0094722262377","owners":["James Bond","Eric Foreman","Gregory House"]}' fierce-retreat-62806.herokuapp.com/company`

 2. Edit a company.
   Only the properties that are present will be updated.
 Optional values however will be overriden to `null` of not present in the edit request.
 Owners attribute will be entirely _replaced_ instead of being appended in this operation.
   * HTTP Method : `PUT`
   * Rest URL : `/company/<company-id>`
-  * cURL example using _localhost_: `curl -X PUT -d address="203,Mahason Road" -d city=“Kollupitiya” -d country="Sri Lanka" -d owners="Margarette Smith" -d owners="Johnny Smith" localhost:8080/company/1`
+  * cURL example : `curl -H "Content-Type: application/json" -X PUT -d '{"country":"Japan","email":"thihara@gmail.com","phoneNumber":"0094722262377"}' fierce-retreat-62806.herokuapp.com/company/1`

 3. Add a owner to a company
   A new owner will be appended to the existing owner list in the company.
   * HTTP Method : `PUT`
   * Rest URL : `/company/<company-id>/owner`
-  * cURL example using _localhost_: `curl -X PUT -d owner="Jeremy Smith" localhost:8080/company/1/owner`
+  * cURL example using _localhost_: `curl -H "Content-Type: application/json" -X PUT -d "Dean Winchester" fierce-retreat-62806.herokuapp.com/company/1/owner`

 4. List a company.
   List company details for a given ID.
   * HTTP Method : `GET`
   * Rest URL : `/company/<company-id>`
-  * cURL example using _localhost_: `curl localhost:8080/company/1`
+  * cURL example using _localhost_: `curl fierce-retreat-62806.herokuapp.com/company/1`

 5. List all companies.
   Lists all the companies present in the application.
   * HTTP Method : `GET`
   * Rest URL : `/company`
-  * cURL example using _localhost_: `curl localhost:8080/company`
+  * cURL example using _localhost_: `curl fierce-retreat-62806.herokuapp.com/company`

+##Client
+The client is written in Angular JS.
+It can be accessed from the `/index.html` or by simply visiting the applications root context `/`